raquelmcoelho/NOS/Aula02/README.md

-Segunda Aula - Lists Methods and iterators
+Aula 02 - Lists Methods and iterators